ermlikeyeah/ermlikeyeah.github.io/_posts/2017-09-13-primary-care-dashboard.markdown

 If you’re interested you can find a copy of the dashboard [on Google Slides](https://docs.google.com/presentation/d/15dz6aI76mI9p3eutbWtg6TV1L_0Hs8E-z_zj7Bj8l6A/edit#slide=id.p).

-If you’ve also done a simple dashboard while you’ve been in discovery phase of a project it’d be great to hear from you.
+If you’ve also done a simple dashboard while you’ve been in discovery phase of a project it’d be great to hear from you – especially if you found the dashboard went down well!
 You can email me from [the contact page](/contact) or reach me on Twitter.
 I am [@ermlikeyeah](https://twitter.com/ermlikeyeah).